decentraland/documentation/content/creator/scenes/interactivity/click-events.md

 )
 ```

+{{< hint warning >}}
-> Note: Since the `OnPointerDown` component belongs to the whole entity, the on-hover feedback would be seen when hovering over any part of the entity.
+**📔 Note**   Since the `OnPointerDown` component belongs to the whole entity, the on-hover feedback would be seen when hovering over any part of the entity.
 In this case, any part of the house, not just the fireplace.
 For that reason, we set the `showFeedback` argument of the `OnPointerDown` component to _false_, so that no on-hover feedback is shown.
 For a better player experience, it's recommended to instead have the fireplace as a separate entity and maintain the on-hover feedback.
+{{< /hint >}}

 ## Global button events